paldhous/ucsc/2020/multimedia-journalism/md/basic-charts.md

 You can build charts with multiple layers, for example here adding a dot-and-line to show the number of people living in poverty, by adding additional `Traces`.
 But we will proceed with a simple column chart.

-So far we have been working in the `Structure` section of the main left-hand menu, under `Traces`.
-This also contains a `Subplots` option, to create multiple charts from different `Traces` within the same panel; and a `Transforms` option, which allows you to `Filter`, `Aggregate` or `Sort` the data for a `Trace` (see the section on basic operations with data from the first class). `Split` will group the data by a categorical variable.
+So far we have been working in the `Structure` section of the main left-hand menu, under the `Traces` tab.
+This also contains a `Subplots` tab, to create multiple charts from different `Traces` within the same panel; and a `Transforms` tab, which allows you to `Filter`, `Aggregate` (summarize) or `Sort` the data for a `Trace` (see the section on basic operations with data from the first class). `Split` will group the data by a categorical variable.

 Having made a basic chart, you can customize it by choosing an overall `Theme`, and then opening up the options in the `Style` section of the menu.
 We will keep the default `Theme`.

-In the `Style` Menu, `General` contains an option to change the size of the chart.
+In the `Style` menu, `General` contains an option to change the size of the chart.
 I recommend keeping it set to `Auto`, as this allows the chart to be responsive, altering its size to fit the available space when embedded into a web page.
 This section also allows you to add a plot title, and to customize the font faces and size, and to customize the tooltips.
 If you don't wish your chart to have tooltips, select `Disable` under `Hover>Mode`.
-We will leave change the `Text>Typeface` to 	`Arial`, which should display in all browsers when we later download as a web page.
+We will change the `Text>Typeface` to `Arial`, which should display in all browsers when we later download as a web page.

-The available options to customize `Traces`.  depend on the chart type.
+The available options to customize in the `Traces` tab depend on the chart type.
 Common options include  customizing color and opacity.
-For bar or columns charts you can also change bar widths and the padding around them.
+For bar or column charts you can also change bar widths and the padding around them.
 We will simply change the default blue color to a bright red, using the HEX value `FF0000`:

 ![](./img/basic_charts_8.jpg)

-`Axes` contains options for customizing the `X` and `Y` axes.
+The `Axes` tab contains options for customizing the `X` and `Y` axes.
 It contains options to set the `Range` of each axis, to show or hide grid and zero lines under `Lines`, and to customize `Tick Labels` and `Tick Markers`. `Range Slider` adds a control to adjust the range shown on the X axis, which can be useful to zoom in on the details for very long time series.
 You will usually want to adjust the axis `Titles`; Here, edit the Y axis title to `Participants (millions)`.

 ![](./img/basic_charts_9.jpg)

-`Legend` allows you to customize the legend for charts that need them, superfluous here.
+The `Legend` tab allows you to customize the color legend for charts that need them, superfluous here.

-`Annotation` allows you to annotate the chart in various ways.
-Click the `+ Annotation` button to see the options.
-You can add subtitles or captions, or label individual data points; `Automatically Positioned Labels` will label data points with their values.
+The `Annotate` menu allows you to annotate the chart in various ways.

+`Text` allows you to add text annotations.

-`Shapes` provides options to add reference lines or bands to your chart; use in combination with `Annotation` as required for chart annotation.
-(If you need to add a trend line to a scatter plot, use `Curve Fitting` under `Analysis`.)
+`Shapes` provides options to add reference lines or bands to your chart; use in combination with `Text` as required for chart annotation.
+(If you need to add a trend line to a scatter plot, use `Curve Fitting` under the `Analyze` menu.)

 `Images` allows you to add images, such as an organization's logo, to a chart.